Yeger-Lotem-Lab-Code/HCA_Adipocytes_snRNA/readme.md

 # Human subcutaneous and visceral adipocyte atlases uncover classical and non-classical adipocytes and depot-specific patterns

-This repository contains data, code, and analysis as described in the paper ״Human subcutaneous and visceral adipocyte atlases uncover classical and non-classical adipocytes and depot-specific patterns".
+This repository contains code for the analyses described in the paper ״Human subcutaneous and visceral adipocyte atlases uncover classical and non-classical adipocytes and depot-specific patterns".

 ## Table of contents
 * [Article results](#article-results)